PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:05:55
+Last updated: 2024-04-02 19:06:27
-Random Quote: There are two primary choices in life: to accept conditions as they exist or accept responsibility for changing them. - Denis Waitley
+Random Quote: Begin at once to live and count each separate day as a separate life. - Seneca the Younger